Here is the short answer.

 Price is always a dead giveaway.

 The use of the words 'Genuine Leather' listed as feature, is another dead giveaway.

 The best way to tell, though not useful when shopping, is to hold a lighter to it for a brief second.

 Real leather takes a long time to react to burning, while PU leather will instantly react, similar to the reaction you see when you burn plastic.

 PU leather can go by a few different names.

 Be on the lookout for anything called bi-cast leather, reconstituted leather, bonded leather, corrected grain leather, or split leather in addition to any other names that might give the impression that its leather that’s been altered in some way.

 When in doubt, you could always just look things up on a computer to do a double check.

 Beyond the label, though, there are some other ways to check to see if what you’re thinking of buying is real leather or not.

-Most obvious will be the price point, with PU leather generally being significantly cheaper than equivalent leather goods provided someone isn’t running a scam.
+Most obvious, as we mentioned before, will be the price point, with PU leather generally being significantly cheaper than equivalent leather goods.

 In essence, you get what you pay for.